Wiltshire, England: Standing Stones, Crop Circles, and Outer Space

 Pilots have reported seeing the circles just minutes after others have flown over, reporting nothing.

-While some are undoubtedly man-made for TV ads, shows or hoaxes, there are others which seem to have no explanation at all.
+While some are undoubtedly man-made for TV ads, shows or hoaxes, there are others who seem to have no explanation at all.

 Investigators are able to tell the difference because the real circles have a mathematical precision that is beyond belief, something man-made or hoaxed circles lack.